beatle/manage.dist/client/bower_components/angular-chart.js/README.md

 # Installation

-## Chart.js 2.0 and 1.0.0-beta branch

-This is the `1.0.0-beta` branch which requires Chart.js 2.x version.
+This is the `1.x` branch which requires Chart.js 2.x version.
 Following semantic versioning, there are numerous **breaking changes** since 0.x, notably:

 * all options now need to use the `chart-` prefix